Differential/docs/CLIENT-GUIDE.md

 # DIFFERENTIAL DEV SHOP CLIENT GUIDE

-*Below is our client guide.
-It describes common questions and pitfalls of software development, and how we work to mitigate them.
+*This document describes common questions and pitfalls of software development, and how we work to mitigate them.
 We have developed a process called the "4D Development Process" to guide us through and have found great success with it*